Wenzil/blog/README.md

 Editors can hand-pick blog articles written by the community for featuring on the front page.
 Blog articles written by editors are featured on the front page by default.
 Users can search blog articles by author and by tags.

+## Media management

+Users can upload images and render them in blog articles using Markdown.
+Images are publicly accessible but can only be renamed and deleted by the user who uploaded them.

 ## Hosting considerations